There are six principal types of lighting:

 HID bulbs are a type of arc lamp that have a longer life and provide more light (lumens) per watt than any other light source.
 They are available in mercury vapour, metal halide, and high- and low-pressure sodium types.

 Low-pressure sodium vapour lamps are extremely efficient.
 They produce a deep yellow-orange light and have an effective colour rendering index of nearly zero.
-Items viewed under their light appear monochromatic, which has implications for people with vision loss.
+Items viewed under their light appear monochromatic, which has implications for people impacted by blindness.
 Metal halide and ceramic metal halide lamps can be made to give off neutral white light, which is useful for applications where normal colour appearance is critical (e.g., TV and movie production, indoor or night-time sports games, automotive headlamps and aquarium lighting).

 High-pressure sodium lamps tend to produce a much whiter light, but still with a characteristic orange-pink cast.
 New colour-corrected versions producing a whiter light are available, but some efficiency is sacrificed for the improved colour.